ilyas0junior/ilyas0junior/README.md

   <li> 📫 How to reach me: <a href="mailto: ilyas.kibbou@e-polytechnique.ma ">ilyas.kibbou@e-polytechnique.ma</a> </li>
 </li>
 </ul>
-🤝 My name is ILYAS KIBBOU, i'm a fifth year Big-Data & Ai engineering student. <br>🔭 I’m currently working on a Auto-Trading App script, using Pine Script to be Forecasting <br>Sequential Stock Market Patterns.<br>PineScript is a coding language developed by TradingView specifically for <br>creating indicators and strategies on their platform. <br>👯 I’m looking to collaborate on absolute everything.<br>🤝 I’m looking for help with the PINE Script.<br>🌱 I’m currently learning how Practical examples demonstrate how to work with trading <br>data from NASDAQ tick data and Algoseek minute bar data with a rich set of attributes <br>capturing the demand-supply dynamic that we will later use for an ML-based intraday <br>strategy.
-We also cover various data provider APIs and how to source financial statement<br>information from the SEC.<br>⚡ Fun fact: Mark Zuckerberg chose Facebook's blue color scheme because he is <br>red-green color-blind and blue appears most vividly to him.
+🤝 My name is ILYAS KIBBOU, i'm a fifth year Big-Data & Ai engineering student.
+🔭 I’m currently working on a Auto-Trading App script, using Pine Script to be Forecasting <br>Sequential Stock Market Patterns.<br>PineScript is a coding language developed by TradingView specifically for creating indicators and strategies on their platform.
+👯 I’m looking to collaborate on absolute everything.<br>🤝 I’m looking for help with the PINE Script.<br>🌱 I’m currently learning how Practical examples demonstrate how to work with trading data from NASDAQ tick data and Algoseek minute bar data with a rich set of attributes capturing the demand-supply dynamic that we will later use for an ML-based intraday <br>strategy.
+We also cover various data provider APIs and how to source financial statement<br>information from the SEC.<br>⚡ Fun fact: Mark Zuckerberg chose Facebook's blue color scheme because he is red-green color-blind and blue appears most vividly to him.

 ## 🌐 Socials: